nachocaru/xaprb.com/content/blog/2013-02-15-setting-up-a-go-build-system-in-sublime-text-2.md

 I am using GoSublime, but that is completely independent of the build system.
 The goal of GoSublime is nice auto-completion and snippets and so on; the build system is just supposed to invoke a command with Control-B (or Command-B), capture the output, and recognize file/line in the output so you can navigate between build errors easily.

-Here&#8217;s how I did it.
+Here's how I did it.
 Using the Tools/Build System/New Build System menu, I pasted the following into the resulting file that opened:

     {
     	"cmd": ["/bin/bash", "--login", "-c", "go build ${directory}"],